Serve These 4 West African Appetizers at Your Next PartyAugust 10, 2018

 Originally from Nigeria, Akara is a type of fritter that is enjoyed in many West African countries, as well as in Brazil and the Caribbean.

 This popular food has a rich history dating all the way back to 1886.
-After the abolition of slavery in colonial Africa, the newly free people started businesses providing their communities with this crispy, fast food, and they were greatly successful!
+After the abolition of slavery in colonial Africa, people were free to start businesses providing their communities with this crispy, fast food.
+The food became so popular that it is still enjoyed to this day!

 In Brazil, it is called acaraje and has sacred origins.
-In 2004 this fluffy, crunchy treat was made an official symbol of national Brazilian heritage.
+To say that Brazil adores this food would be an understatement.
+This fluffy, crunchy treat was made into an official symbol of national Brazilian heritage in 2004!

 These delicious bean-based fritters can be found in many varieties all across the world, and are sure to be a culinary delight anywhere they are served.